drucko/gitbox/README.md

     sudo easy_install pip

-## Prepare Your remote repository for gitbox
+## Configuration

+Check out your git repository via git clone!

+Make sure "git add .", "git commit -am test", "git push" and "git pull" works in your local repository.

+### Enable push notifications

-for pushing updates to the client we use [PubNub](http://pubnub.com).
+For pushing updates to your other clients we use [PubNub](http://pubnub.com).
 There is a free account with 5000 messages a day.

-add a hooks/post-update file with the following content.
+Just add a hooks/post-update file with the following content.

     #!/bin/sh
     curl http://pubsub.pubnub.com/publish/<pub-key>/0/<project id>/0/%22update%22